Focus on the Vienna housing market: Strict controls against illegal Airbnb use

 Vienna will tighten the Airbnb rules from 2024 and start a large housing program for sustainable housing.

-The focus on Vienna housing market: strict controls against illegal Airbnb use
+Focus on the Vienna housing market: Strict controls against illegal Airbnb use

-The city of Vienna attracts the reins when it comes to renting holiday apartments.
-From mid -2024, strict new rules apply: apartments may be rented to tourists for a maximum of 90 days a year.
-Anyone who violates this regulation must expect sensitive punishments of up to 50,000 euros per apartment, such as Express stock exchange reported.
+The city of Vienna is tightening the reins when it comes to renting holiday apartments.
+Strict new rules will apply from mid-2024: apartments may be rented to tourists for a maximum of 90 days a year.
+Anyone who violates this regulation must expect severe penalties of up to 50,000 euros per apartment Exchange Express reported.
 A special construction police control group will now target the online platforms and monitor advertisements.

 These measures come as part of an ambitious housing construction program that Vienna has been pursuing for many years.
 With over 22,200 subsidized apartments for more than 45,000 people, the city focuses on sustainability, green architecture and social infrastructure.
 60 percent of Viennese already live in subsidized or municipal housing, which helps keep rents moderate.

-Against this background, the city of Vienna has also uncovered numerous illegal sub -rental companies on platforms such as Airbnb.
-Hundreds of cases of illegal rental in community apartments have become known.
-Affected tenants have to expect dismissals and receive a lifelong lock for access to community apartments, such as My district reported.
-Around 250 cases have been identified in recent years, with around 100 of them concerned regular and profitable rentals.
+Against this background, the City of Vienna has also uncovered numerous illegal sublettings via platforms such as Airbnb.
+Hundreds of cases of illegal rentals in municipal housing have become known.
+Affected tenants must expect terminations and will be banned from accessing council housing for life My district reported.
+Around 250 cases have been identified in recent years, around 100 of which involved regular and profitable rentals.

-Wiener Wohnen has introduced extensive information and control measures in response to illegal rentals.
-By the end of March 2025, 887 advertisements in connection with short -term rentals were registered and 163 criminal applications were submitted.
-This shows that despite the challenges, the city is in an ongoing fight against the illegal rental of living space.
-Two illegal hotels on the Wiedner belt were also discovered during extensive controls that take place several times a week.
+In response to the illegal rentals, Wiener Wohnen has introduced comprehensive information and control measures.
+By the end of March 2025, 887 advertisements related to short-term rentals had already been registered and 163 criminal complaints had been submitted.
+This shows that despite the challenges, the city is in an ongoing battle against unlawful housing rentals.
+Two illegal hotels on the Wiedner Belt were also discovered during extensive checks that take place several times a week.

 In addition, the new building police department responsible for monitoring the regulations has taken strict measures.
 After the regulation came into force, 808 applications for short-term rentals were already examined.
 Despite these intensive controls, there is still a critical voice: The opposition party The Greens is calling for further measures against the “theft of living space”, while the ÖVP is calling for the controls to be intensified.